Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Foreign qualification in Maryland is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC in Maryland, have no fear, the process is fairly straightforward.
 You have two options: download and complete a paper form, or apply online.

-Both options will require you to submit a Certificate of Existence or Good Standing from the state in which your LLC was formed.
+Both options will require you to submit a Certificate of Good Standing from the state in which your LLC was formed.
 Contact your home state’s government to obtain one.

 Often in business, efficiency is the name of the game and filing online is the most efficient way to foreign qualify.
 Follow these steps and you’ll be done in no time: